 Bullying Cells is a project we created in cooperation with the Gamification Lab of Leuphana University Lüneburg.
-We were aiming for something more than just an entertaining casual game, and also wanted to examine social topics and structures.
-Bullying Cells transfers the topic of bullying from humans to microscopically small cells.
+We were aiming for something more than just an entertaining casual game and also wanted to examine social topics and structures.
+Bullying Cells transfers the problem of bullying from humans to microscopically small cells.

 The objective of the game is to protect the small cells from the physically superior, aggressive “bullies” for as long as possible.
 For this purpose, cells of the same color are combined into groups that can then assert themselves together against the common attackers and even “convert” them.
 In this way, the enemy cells can become friendly themselves, which in turn join forces with others to confront the remaining attackers.